Bê Martins: Biography

 The twins received an offer to join the Portugal squad at the end of 2014 after playing for clubs in Italy.
-Despite renewed offers from the Brazilian national team for Bê, the brothers decided they wanted to represent Portugal instead, citing their belief that there would be less chance of a "follow-up" if they were to join Brazil, their admiration for the country, and for Portuguese legends Madjer and Alan.
+Despite renewed offers from the Brazil national team for Bê, the brothers decided they wanted to represent Portugal instead, citing their belief that there would be less chance of a "follow-up" if they were to join Brazil, their admiration for the country, and for Portuguese legends Madjer and Alan who supported their integration into the Portuguese squad when they learnt of their citizenship.
 Bê debuted for Portugal at the 2014 Beach Soccer Intercontinental Cup, six months before his brother, earning 15 caps during that time.

 The following year, aged 24, Bê was awarded with the "Rising Star" commendation at the 2015 Beach Soccer Stars awards ceremony, as chosen by the Beach Soccer Worldwide expert committee.
-That year, both brothers moved to Braga with whom they would go on to win multiple domestic and European titles.
+This followed his role in Portugal's 2015 World Cup win, which, in response to, Bê, along with the rest of the squad, were appointed as Officers of the Order of Prince Henry in December 2015.
+That year, both brothers also moved to Braga with whom they would go on to win multiple domestic and European club titles.

-Bê was particularly influential during Portugal's 2019 World Cup win, being honoured as the third best player of the competition, winning the Bronze Ball award.
+Bê's stock value particularly began to rise following his influential performances during Portugal's 2019 World Cup win, when he was honoured as the third best player of the competition, winning the Bronze Ball award.
 Following the World Cup victory, along with the rest of the squad, Bê was made a Commander of the Order of Merit.
+In 2021, he was named as part of the year's world dream team.
+In 2022, he won the world's best player award at the Beach Soccer Stars ceremony, the latter of which he described as "exceptionally rewarding" and a "recognition of all my hard work".
+He was honoured as beach soccer player of the year at the Portuguese Football Federation (FPF)'s annual year-ending Quinas de Ouro (Golden Shields) awards in 2023.